 Evaluation of Endowment Farm Real Estate for Retention or Sale

 Endowment farm real estate, where the sale is not restricted by the donor as a condition of the gift, may be evaluated at the time of the gift and periodically thereafter to determine if selling one or more parcels would be the most appropriate strategy.
-Proceeds from the sale of endowment farm real estate will either be reinvested in the system’s endowment pool or distributed in accordance with the donor’s written intentions.
+Proceeds from the sale of endowment farm real estate will either be reinvested in the system’s LTIP or distributed in accordance with the donor’s written intentions.
 The annual payout from the earnings on the reinvested assets resulting from the endowment farm real estate sale will fully support the defined purposes and intentions of the respective donor(s).

 Management and Oversight